AurasoftEnzo/cscs_wpf/docs/data/btrieve-open-find-close.md

 This document should clearly explain to the AI how to open a table, how to read a record, how to check for an error, and how to close a handle.
-In the attached manual, OPENV returns the integer handle, FINDV performs fetch according to the options f/l/n/p/m/g, CLOSEV closes the work with the table, and FLERR returns the status of the last Btrie operation.WpfCSCS-UPUTE-3.docx text
+In the attached manual, OPENV returns the integer handle, FINDV performs fetch according to the options f/l/n/p/m/g, CLOSEV closes the work with the table, and FLERR returns the status of the last Btrie operation.

 ---
 title: Btrieve Open, Find, Close
 module: data